mrasyadc/auto-click-with-threads/README.md

 # auto-click-with-threads

 This is an implementation of 2 threads running using python.

 - 1 threads are use for auto-click-ing.
 - the other one is used for listening to keyboard input.

 ## Usage

-are you tired of having to click story from games? just use this auto click to do that for ya!
+Are you tired of having to click story from games? just use this auto click to do that for ya!

 - run the program in command line
 - press `x` to start the auto-click